-General public and unimportant access to the lagoon site should be prevented.
+General public and unauthorized access to the lagoon site should be prevented.
 This includes all forms of recreation activities.
 This is to ensure no possible contamination or infection of the public, with no protective awareness, from pathogenic microorganisms.
+However, the public may be allowed to access the RV discharge station.